 Conclusion

-A pulley is the complete mechanism that redirects force or transmits power, while a sheave is the grooved wheel that guides the rope or belt within pulley.
-Flexiparts custom injection molded lightweight and durable pulleys.
+A pulley is the complete mechanism that redirects force or transmits power, while a sheave is the grooved wheel that guides the rope or belt within the pulley.
+Flexiparts custom injection-molded lightweight and durable pulleys.
 Contact Flexiparts and get a tailored pulley injection molding solution.